magejosh/wizards-choice/docs/technical_documentation.md

 - Player 2: username: `player2`, password: `player123`

 ### Key Features
-- User registration and login
+- User registration and login with secure password hashing (bcryptjs)
-- Game state persistence tied to user accounts
+- Persistent game state storage in IndexedDB tied to user accounts
 - Admin functionality for user management
-- Secure password handling (simulated in demo)
+- Client-side compatibility with Next.js server-side rendering
+- Proper loading states and error handling

 ### Best Practices
-- **AXIOM 1**: Never store passwords in plain text in production.
-Use proper hashing algorithms.
+- **AXIOM 1**: All passwords are properly hashed using bcryptjs with a salt factor of 10.
 - **AXIOM 2**: Separate authentication logic from game logic for better security boundaries.
 - **AXIOM 3**: Always validate user input on both client and server sides.
+- **AXIOM 4**: Check for browser API availability with `typeof window !== 'undefined'` for Next.js compatibility.

 ## Game State Management